williamPedersen/CV/README.md

 - Utilized Unit tests, Playwright, feature reviews, and code reviews to ensure bugs were prevented from being released.
 - Agile development practices were applied through daily stand-up meetings to keep everyone updated, with the Kanban board playing a key role in the development process.

+**Web developer @ Swush (_February 2021 - November 2022_)**
+- Swush develops fantasy sports games, where, as a student developer, I used C# and React to solve smaller issues and implement improvements.
+A Kanban board was used in the development of various features.

+## Education
+M.S., Computer Science | University of Copenhagen (_September 2021 - June 2023_)
+B.S., Computer Science | University of Copenhagen (_September 2028 - June 2021_)